 From her office in Toronto, Archana oversees and manages OpenGlobalRights' operations including publishing, dissemination, tracking progress, reporting and developing partnerships.

-From his office in Bogotá and the sites of his research, teaching and advocacy work around the world, César oversees OpenGlobalRights’ editorial content, where he writes about the future of human rights.
+From his office in Bogotá and the sites of his research, teaching and advocacy work around the world, César oversees OpenGlobalRights’ editorial content and writes about the future of human rights.

 OpenGlobalRights receives funding and in-kind support from a variety of sources including the University of Minnesota, Ford Foundation, Open Society Foundations, University of Ottawa, the University of Dayton's Human Rights Center, Prospera - the International Network of Women’s Funds and the American Association for the Advancement of Science.